Kapoorlabs-paris/BTrackMate/README.md

 Fiji plugin for tracking cells like Trackmate but with integer labelled segmentations as input/csv file of cell attributes as input with Raw images.

-Tools for doing tracking using instance segmentation image using Fiji and Jupyter notebooks.

-This is a pre-release tool for trying out tracking using BTrackMate workflow.
-To use this install the jars in Fiji and create an anaconda enviornment for Napari based visualization.
+To use this install the jars in Fiji (update site MTrack) and create an anaconda enviornment for Napari based visualization.

 For creating napari based visualization: